These thoughts do not mean anything. They are like

 Third, we are learning to recognize what is the same and what is different.
 We think “good” thoughts are different from “bad” thoughts, but this lesson is training us to see that they are really the same, both different forms of madness.

-In suggesting that we might use the idea for today “for a particular thought that you recognize as harmful” (5:1), the Workbook is introducing a new form of practice, one that will become part of its regular repertoire.
+In suggesting that we might use the idea for today “for a particular thought which you recognize as harmful” (5:1), the Workbook is introducing a new form of practice, one that will become part of its regular repertoire.
 Besides scheduled morning and evening practice, we can use the idea as a response to random “temptation” in the form of a harmful thought.
 Response to temptation will be brought in as a practice exercise many more times as we go on.
 In asking us to do the exercise three or four times, the lesson also introduces midday practice sessions in addition to the morning and evening ones.